aimslut/cod4-config/README.md

 `_promod.cfg`

-Essentially the config file to reset controls that got changed by _jump.cfg ( I know I can re-exec _controls.cfg, but prefer a toggle ).
+Essentially the config file to reset controls that got changed by `_jump.cfg` ( I know I can re-exec `_controls.cfg`, but prefer a toggle ).

 ### Scope+Rifle Switches